lyteword/chspurgeon-tod/volume-4/psalm-97.md

 3\."The Lord reigneth" *upon a throne of grace!* "let the earth rejoice."
 It is the mediatorial government of the Messiah which the Psalmist had more immediately in view, and this is the principal cause of joy to the earth and its guilty inhabitants.

-4\.And, lastly, the Lord will reign ere long upon *a throne of universal judgment* conspicuous to the assembled universe, "let the earth therefore rejoice, and the multitude of the isles be glad."— *Condensed from a Sermon by Samuel Davies,* 1724-1761.
+4\.
+And, lastly, the Lord will reign ere long upon *a throne of universal judgment* conspicuous to the assembled universe, "let the earth therefore rejoice, and the multitude of the isles be glad."— *Condensed from a Sermon by Samuel Davies,* 1724-1761.

 **Verse 1.** *Let the earth rejoice.* The earth is called upon to rejoice because the Lord reigneth; and well it may, on the day of its enlargement and final emancipation from evil, which seems to be here set forth—a day of judgment, and so also a day of terror and destruction to the enemies of God and goodness—a day when at his presence "the elements shall melt with fervent heat"; but his own righteousness and glory shall be manifested in the sight of all people.
 Then will the worldly, who serve idols in loving the creature more than the Creator, be confounded and overthrown; but then, too, will the righteous lift up their heads and rejoice because of God's judgments.— *Thomas Chalmers.*

-**Verse 1.** *The multitude of the isles.* In Poole's Synopsis we find from the various interpretations of different authors that the word may mean maritime regions, places beyond sea usually reached in ships, and all countries bordering on the ocean.— *C.H.S.*
+**Verse 1.** *The multitude of the isles.* In Poole's Synopsis we find from the various interpretations of different authors that the word may mean maritime regions, places beyond sea usually reached in ships, and all countries bordering on the ocean.— *C. H. S.*

 **Verse 1.** *The isles.* Figuratively the isles may be taken for all the churches.
 Why isles? because the waves of all temptations roar around them.
 But as an isle may be beaten by the waves which on every side dash around it, yet cannot be broken, and rather itself doth break the advancing waves, than by them is broken: so also the churches of God, springing up throughout the world, have suffered the persecutions of the ungodly, who roar around them on every side; and behold the isles stand fixed, and at last the sea is calmed.— *Augustine.*